Enhanced Recovery Strategies in Elective Breast Surgery

 Following surgery, patients will be assessed for postoperative pain, nausea and vomiting.
 Assessment for postoperative pain will consist of a validated pain score survey administered prior to transfer to phase II postoperatively, on POD1, and at their one-week postoperative visit.
 Participants will also be asked to record, using a postoperative diary/log, when they take postoperative analgesics and antiemetics, which medications are taken, and quantity of medication taken.
 This will also be reviewed both in the medical record and upon discussion with the participant at the postoperative visits.
 Assessment of the time spent in the recovery room, time spent in Phase 2 of recovery, and time to discharge from the hospital (total time between the end of surgery to discharge from hospital), will be obtained via review of the medical record.
 At the first postoperative visit, participants will undergo a routine interview that includes discussion of their pain control, analgesic and antiemetic use, recovery process, and overall satisfaction.
 The medical record will be reviewed for any unplanned postoperative hospital readmissions related to the surgery.

 Group 2: To prospectively determine the effect of PVB on perioperative pain and postoperative recovery following breast augmentation.
-We will use patient-reported pain assessments (including a numeric rating scale) to evaluate our primary endpoint (pain scores on postoperative day 1 (POD1)) as well as additional outcome measures of pain scores in recovery and at 1 week post-surgery.
-To determine the effect of PVB on secondary endpoints of this study, we will calculate analgesic and antiemetic medication use, compare average time (minutes) spent in the PACU, average time (minutes) spent in Phase 2, total time (minutes) between the end of the operation and discharge to home, and evaluate the occurrence of unplanned hospital admission, PONV, overall satisfaction, patients' assessment of quality of recovery as determined by a validated survey, and complications.
+Patient-reported pain assessments (including a numeric rating scale) will be used to evaluate the primary endpoint (pain scores on postoperative day 1 (POD1)) as well as additional outcome measures of pain scores in recovery and at 1 week post-surgery.
+To determine the effect of PVB on secondary endpoints of this study, analgesic and antiemetic medication use will be calculated, average time (minutes) spent in the PACU, average time (minutes) spent in Phase 2, and total time (minutes) between the end of the operation and discharge to home will be compared, the occurrence of unplanned hospital admission will be evaluated, PONV assessed, overall satisfaction, patients' assessment of quality of recovery as determined by a validated survey, and complications will be documented.
 This data will be obtained through review of medical records, surveys, and postoperative diaries.

 The procedures will be the same as those described for Group 1, except patients will be undergoing planned breast augmentation.